confused-binary/aws_policy_passgen/readme.md

                         Minimum special character count -use-account-pass-pol USE_ACCOUNT_PASS_POL
                         Pull password policy from AWS profile (will override other 'require' arguments.)
-  -target-user TARGET_USER
+  -get-pass-pol GET_PASS_POL
-                        Create password combos using provided words and replacing year and season relevant to when they last changed their password (requires -use-account-pass-pol as well and will remove other years/seasons from key-words list)
+                        Just reports the password policy for the provided account -target-user TARGET_USER
-  -target-days TARGET_DAYS
+                        Create password combos using provided words and replacing year and season relevant to when they last changed their password (requires -use-account-pass-pol as well and will remove other years/seasons from key-words list) -target-days TARGET_DAYS
                         Same as -target-user, but you specify the number of days.
-(Will remove other years/seasons from key-words list
+(Will remove other years/seasons from key-words list)
 ```